pte202/PaymentsGateway/README.md

 - Request Caching
 - Request Rate Limit

-On Start Swagger UI is loaded
+* On Start Swagger UI is loaded

-Note: No need to run migration, database is created automatically on first start

-## The Databse is organized in a way that it can be easily extend in the future
+## The Databse is organized in a way that it can be easily extended in the future

 It has the following tables: